-Think of a pan-fried frittata that's more herb than egg, and you have Kuku Sabzi!
-This is a traditional Persian dish made with vegetables, herbs, and a light mix of eggs and spices.
-It's made exactly how my maman-joon (grandma) makes it for me.
+Kuku Sabzi is a Persian pan-fried frittata that has more greens than eggs.
+This traditional Persian dish has heaps of spinach, herbs, and a light mix of eggs and spices.
+This recipe is made exactly how my maman-joon (grandma) makes it for me.

 Kuku Sabzi is an amazing nutrient-packed breakfast or lunch.
 I like to serve with sangak, lavash, or pita for a filling morning meal, or pack them for a picnic, because they are just as delicious served warm, at room temperature, or cold.